-Assuming that Kuwae erupted in 1452 (consistent with tree ring records, see e.g. 443 Briffa et al. (1998)), these three eruptions saw similar streamflow patterns (Figure 5b, 444 panels 1, 4, and 8).
-In the eruption year t (t = 1257, 1452, 1815), large positive stream-445 flow anomalies were observed in Southeast and East Asia.
-The magnitude of the pos-446 itive anomalies were largest with Samalas, followed by Kuwae, and then Tambora.
-The 117 global radiative forcings of the Samalas, Kuwae, and Tambora events are -32.8, -20.5, 448 and -17.1 W/m^2 , respectively (Sigl et al., 2015).
-Thus, we observe a correspondence be-449 tween the magnitude of positive streamflow anomalies and the magnitude of radiative 450 forcings.
-This correspondence are also seen clearly from the distributions of streamflow 451 anomalies in the three events (Figure S10a).
-These results suggest a direct influence of 452 volcanic eruptions on streamflow in Southeast and East Asia.
-453
+Assuming that Kuwae erupted in 1452 (consistent with tree ring records, see e.g. Briffa et al. (1998)), these three eruptions saw similar streamflow patterns (Figure 5b, panels 1, 4, and 8).
+In the eruption year t (t=1257,1452,1815), large positive streamflow anomalies were observed in Southeast and East Asia.
+The magnitude of the positive anomalies were largest with Samalas, followed by Kuwae, and then Tambora.
+The global radiative forcings of the Samalas, Kuwae, and Tambora events are -32.8, -20.5, and -17.1 W/m2, respectively (Sigl et al., 2015).
+Thus, we observe a correspondence between the magnitude of positive streamflow anomalies and the magnitude of radiative forcings.
+This correspondence is also seen clearly from the distributions of streamflow anomalies in the three events (Figure S10a).
+These results suggest an influence of volcanic eruptions on streamflow in Southeast and East Asia.

 Unlike East and Southeast Asia, South Asia's streamflow remained around the normal level in years t and t+1 in all three eruptions, suggesting little volcanic influence.
-Differently still, mixed wet and dry conditions were observed in Central Asia, and normal to wet conditions were observed in eastern China and West Asia (see also Figure S10a).
+More patterns were also observed: mixed wet and dry conditions in Central Asia, and normal to wet conditions in eastern China and West Asia (cf. Figure S10a).
 Thus, the influence of volcanic eruptions on Monsoon Asia's streamflow varies spatially, ranging from strong positive, mixed, to little.
-Understanding the mechanism underlying this spatial variability could be an interesting research direction.
+The mechanisms underlying this spatial variability are yet to be elucidated.

-461 Our results are mostly consistent with Anchukaitis et al. (2010), who used Super-462 posed Epoch Analysis to analyze PDSI anomalies in the eruption years.
-The key differ-463 ence is in eastern China, where Anchukaitis et al. (2010) showed negative PDSI in year 464 t, while we observed normal to positive streamflow anomalies in year t, and negative stream-465 flow anomalies in year t + 1 (see also Figure S10b).
-The discrepancies may be due to 466 the different eruption data sets (Anchukaitis et al. (2010) demonstrated this with three
+Our results are mostly consistent with Anchukaitis et al. (2010), who used Superposed Epoch Analysis to analyze PDSI anomalies in the eruption years.
+The key difference is in eastern China, where Anchukaitis et al. (2010) showed negative PDSI in year t, while we observed normal to positive streamflow anomalies in year t, and negative streamflow anomalies in year t + 1 (see also Figure S10b).
+The discrepancies may be due to the different eruption data sets (Anchukaitis et al. (2010) demonstrated this with three

-(eastern China), SEA (Southeast Asia), and SA (South Asia). b) Historic events captured in the reconstruction: (1) Samalas eruption, (2) and (3) Angkor Droughts Spatiotemporal variability of streamflow in Monsoon Asia. a) Variations over time (x-axis) and space (y-axis) of the standardized streamflow index [and II, (4) Kuwae eruption, (5) Ming Dynasty Drought, (6) Strange Parallels Drought, (7) East India Drought, (8) Tambora eruption, and (9) Victorian Great (i.e., z-score of streamflow, or z-score of log-transformed streamflow when log-transformation was used in the reconstruction).
+(eastern China), SEA (Southeast Asia), and SA (South Asia). b) Historic events captured in the reconstruction: (1) Samalas eruption, (2) and (3) Angkor Droughts Spatiotemporal variability of streamflow in Monsoon Asia. a) Variations over time (x-axis) and space (y-axis) of the standardized streamflow index I and II, (4) Kuwae eruption, (5) Ming Dynasty Drought, (6) Strange Parallels Drought, (7) East India Drought, (8) Tambora eruption, and (9) Victorian Great i.e., z-score of streamflow, or z-score of log-transformed streamflow when log-transformation was used in the reconstruction).
 The stations are arranged approximately north to south (top down on y-axis) and divided into five regions as delineated in Figure 1: CA (Central Asia), EA (East Asia), WA (West Asia), CN Figure 5.
 Drought.

 sets of events) and the analytical methods.
 It could also be because they analyzed PDSI while we analyzed streamflow.
-That we observed negative streamflow anomalies in year t + 1 instead of t could be due to the lagged response of streamflow in this region.
+That we observed negative streamflow anomalies in year t+1 instead of t could be due to the lagged response of streamflow in this region.